 Solar PV project underperformance is a growing issue for solar energy system owners.
 According to Raptor Maps data from analyzing 24.5 GW of large-scale solar systems in 2022, underperformance from anomalies nearly doubled from 2019 to 2022, from 1.61% to 3.13%.
 Solar panel underperformance from equipment-related downtime and solar panel defects is increasingly common as PV systems age.

-Unfortunately, these issues have a substantial financial cost.
-The estimated annual revenue loss from the 24.5 GW from the study sample was $82 million, indicating a $2.5 billion loss for the entire solar energy industry.
-In addition, there are numerous other risks that could hinder solar system performance, according to the 2023 Solar Risk Assessment.
+Unfortunately, these common solar panel problems have a substantial financial cost.
+The estimated annual revenue loss from the 24.5 GW in the study sample was $82 million, indicating a $2.5 billion loss for the entire solar energy industry.
+In addition, there are numerous other risks that could cause common solar panel problems, according to the 2023 Solar Risk Assessment.
 Extreme weather risks, more solar systems in harsh weather environments, and the difficulty of predicting equipment-related performance are important factors.

 Thus, solar power professionals need to be knowledgeable about common solar panel problems to better service solar clients and prevent underperforming solar assets.
 Regular maintenance and performance modeling can help prevent revenue loss for solar system owners through early detection and corrective action.
 Let’s examine how to know if a solar project has a performance issue, as well as common solar panel defects, and how to resolve them.